atrocore/atropim/docs/en/user-guide/associations.md

 Here enter the association name and description (optional); activate the new association, if needed.
 Define its backward association using the corresponding select button.
 Click the `Save` button to finish the association record creation or `Cancel` to abort the process.

-Alternatively, use the [quick create](./user-interface.md#quick-create) button on any TreoPIM page and fill in the required fields in the association creation pop-up that appears:
+Alternatively, use the [quick create](./user-interface.md#quick-create) button on any AtroPIM page and fill in the required fields in the association creation pop-up that appears:

 ![Creation pop-up](../../_assets/associations/creation-popup.jpg)